UK Index Funds – A Guide for expats

 When you invest a fund that follows a global index your money will be shared between thousands of companies.

 Successful active bets are notoriously hard to pull off.
-Just take a trip over to S&P global and check out their SPIVA research if you don’t believe me, where they show that 90% of professionals underperform their indices.
+Just take a trip over to S&P global and check out their SPIVA research if you don’t believe me.
+They show that 90% of professionals underperform their indices.

 Bond index funds

-In addition, most investors will be well served investing in a bond index fund to go along with their stocks.
+The consensus says most investors will be well served investing in a bond index fund to go along with their stocks.
+Bonds even out the ride.
+Bonds add safety and stability.

 Everybody has different ideas about how much of your money should be invested in bonds compared to stocks.
 You can read more about it here if you are interested.
 However, these days I like the 4% rule, where you invest 4% of your money in stocks for every year you plan to invest.